Arizona State University-Polytechnic logo

 Key Highlights

-• Integrated into the highly-regarded Ira A. Fulton Schools of Engineering through The Polytechnic School.
+• Integrated within the prestigious Ira A. Fulton Schools of Engineering as The Polytechnic School.

 Timeline